KristopherGBaker/Maaku/README.md

 let document = try Document(text: commonMark)
 ```

-Initializing a Document will parse the CommonMark and create an AST / DOM you can access through the document.
+Initializing a Document will parse the CommonMark and create an AST / DOM you can access.
 The document containers a list of the top level block elements, which each may contain either other block elements or inline elements.
+Block elements may be either container blocks or leaf blocks.
+Container blocks may contain other blocks, while leaf blocks may not.

 ## Style